The 3 Cats of the Puma Lineage

 Click through on the information links above to find the answers to this quiz.
 Good luck!

-1. Which cat holds the record for the most number of common names?
+1. Which cat holds the record for the greatest number of common names?

-2. Name a characteristic that separates the cheetah and puma, both often called big cats, from the true big cats?
+2. What is a characteristic that separates the cheetah and puma, both often called big cats, from the true big cats?

 3. Which two cats are primarily diurnal (active during the day) differing from most other wild cats that are primarily nocturnal (active at night)?